umd-lhcb/ut-hw-doc/docs/burnin/dcb_operations.md

         ./burnin_read.sh

     Check that each GBTx reports `03151515`.
 The burn-in is now running.

-    !!! info
-        If a DCB is not responding try reading from it individually with ./dcbutil.py read 1c 4 -g #
+    If a DCB is not responding try reading from it individually with

+              ./dcbutil.py read 1c 4 -g #

+    You can also try the following in no particular order:
+    Reset the SCA from the MiniDAQ SCA panel
-        You can also try resetting the master with the RIGOL and/or the data GBTxs following the DCB QA instructions
+    Reset the master with the RIGOL
+    Reset the data GBTxs following the DCB QA instructions Power cycle the DCBs
+    Reseat the FFC cables